kimapeskolkovo/SciTrainCenter2021_BeginnerLevel_StatPlantVarietyEvaluation/README.md

 4.
 5.

-Making the best of your trials is compulsory for sucessful slection of most promising genotypes, and for preparing trial for varitiety evaluation prior Registration.
+Making the best of your trials is compulsory for sucessful slection of most promising genotypes, and for preparing trial for variety evaluation prior Registration.
 <p align="center">
   <img src="https://github.com/Laurent-Gentzbittel/SciTrainCenter2021_RegularLevel_ExpDesigns/blob/main/WhyExpDesigns.png" width="70%" height="70%">
 </p>